rschristopher/ischristtrue.com/src/truth.md

  and even beauty.

 Seeking truth is then not an
- idle hobby of bored philosophers.
+ idle hobby of armchair philosophers.
 Seeking truth is to orient your entire life into a relationship with God, with the Spirit of Truth,